Shy Girl, Mob Rules, and the AI Detection Problem

 (Mia, should you read this I feel for you right now.
 Hang tight.
 Regardless of what happened, this will pass. x)

-If you’re a writer, you might be interested in this post: AI Is Already Changing How You Write — Even If You Don't Use It
+You might be interested in reading my other AI post, AI Is Already Changing How You Write — Even If You Don't Use It or my AI Use Statement.